Battle of Quiberon Bay: Battle

-Soleil Royal tried to escape to the safety of the batteries at Croisic, but Essex pursued her with the result that both were wrecked on the Four Shoal beside Heros.
+Soleil Royal tried to escape to the safety of the batteries at Croisic, but Essex pursued her with the result that both were wrecked on the Four Shoal beside Héros.
 On the 22nd the gale moderated, and three of Duff's ships were sent to destroy the beached ships.
-Conflans set fire to Soleil Royal while the British burnt Heros, as seen in the right of Richard Wright's painting.
+De Brienne set fire to Soleil Royal while the British burnt Héros, as seen in the right of Richard Wright's painting.

 Aftermath

 The British continued to keep a tight blockade on the French coast, which continued to starve French ports of commerce, further weakening France's economy.
 Hawke attempted to destroy some of the French warships trapped in the Vilaine Estuary, sending in fire ships; but these failed to accomplish the task.
 Hawke developed a plan for landing on the coast, seizing a peninsula, and attacking the ships from land.
 However, he was forced to abandon this when orders reached him from Pitt for a different approach, which was ultimately unsuccessful.

 The power of the French fleet was broken, and would not recover before the war was over.
 Combined with admiral Edward Boscawen's victory at the Battle of Lagos the previous August, the French invasion threat was removed.
 Although he had effectively put the French channel fleet out of action for the remainder of the war, Hawke was disappointed he had not secured a more comprehensive victory, asserting that had he had two more hours of daylight the whole enemy fleet would have been taken.
 Hawke's commission was extended and followed by a peerage in 1776.

 The naval historian Nicholas Tracey described the battle as "the most dramatic sea battle in the age of sail", while the naval theorist and historian Alfred Mahan claimed that "The battle of 20 November 1759 was the Trafalgar of this war, and ... the English fleets were now free to act against the colonies of France, and later of Spain, on a grander scale than ever before."
 For instance, the French could not follow up their victory in the land battle of Sainte-Foy the following spring for want of reinforcements and supplies from France, and so Quiberon Bay may be regarded as the battle that determined the fate of New France and hence Canada.
 France experienced a credit crunch as financiers recognised that Britain could now strike at will against French trade.
 The French government was forced to default on its debt.
 The battle was one of a series of British victories in 1759 which caused the year to be known as an annus mirabilis (Latin for "year of wonders").

 From this battle, and that two months earlier where, under General James Wolfe, the British captured Quebec, comes the Royal Naval toast "May our officers have the eye of a Hawke and the heart of a Wolfe".